open-horizon/examples/edge/doc/Container-Registries.md

    `bx cr images`

-The image-rm command may be used to remove images from your namespace.
+The `image-rm` sub-command may be used to remove images from your namespace.

 For more information, please see [using API keys and tokens with bx cr](https://console.bluemix.net/docs/services/Registry/registry_tokens.html#registry_access).